-In the event there is a "state of emergency" or other disaster declared in the State of New Mexico that results in closures that impact the agency's ability to participate in the RMTS as defined in the "Random Moment Time Study" section of this document, HSD will apply an "averaging" methodology to quarters occurring during the "state of emergency," including the quarter in which the state of emergency is declared and through the quarter in which the state of emergency closures for claiming for any individual quarter impacted by the emergency.
+In the event there is a "state of emergency" or other disaster declared in the State of New Mexico that results in closures that impact the agency's ability to participate in the RMTS as defined in the "Random Moment Time Study" section of this document, HSD will apply an "averaging" methodology to quarters occurring during the "state of emergency," including the quarter in which the state of emergency is declared and through the quarter in which the state of emergency period ends.
+The RMTS will use an average of the three previously completed quarters prior to agency closures for claiming for any individual quarter impacted by the emergency.
 HSD will notify the Center for Medicaid & Chip Services (CMCS) within 15 days of determining that a quarter is statistically invalid, including the reason for the determination along with details and dates of the declaration of emergency.
-Upon HSD's determination that a quarter is statistically invalid, the RMTS will not be conducted if the time study has not yet been initiated for the quarter or will be cancelled immediately upon determination within the quarter.
+Upon HSD's determination that a quarter is statically invalid, the RMTS will not be conducted if the time study has not yet been initiated for the quarter or will be cancelled immediately upon determination within the quarter.